danyamanko8/uni_assignment/README.md

   Enter the text: This movie was terrible.
 The acting was bad, and the plot was confusing.
   Emotional Color: Negative

-  Enter the text: The weather is neither good nor bad.
-It's just average.
+  Enter the text: Kyiv is the capital of Ukraine.
   Emotional Color: Neutral